Whiteland Plumber | BNC Plumbing Company

 Whiteland's Premier Plumbing Professionals

-Whiteland is one of Johnson County's most established, owner-occupied communities — 94% of residents own their homes, and the median build year of 1992 tells the real plumbing story.
-That's a community built largely during the polybutylene pipe era, now drinking 22 GPG Indiana American Water from the Greenwood system.
+Whiteland is one of Johnson County's most established communities — 94% owner-occupied, median build year 1992, drinking 22 GPG hard water from the Greenwood system.

-Polybutylene supply lines installed in the late 1970s through mid-1990s are now 30-plus years old and reacting with chlorinated water the way plumbers knew they eventually would.
-Add 22 GPG hard water scaling inside those aging systems and water heaters, and Whiteland homeowners are holding real risk they may not see coming.
+Polybutylene supply lines from the late 1970s–mid-1990s are now 30-plus years old and reacting with chlorinated water — and 22 GPG hard water is scaling those aging systems fast.

 Same-Day